Machforo/Whatsapp_Message-Media_Automator/README.md

 - **Logging:** Implement logging to keep track of sent messages, errors, and other significant events.
 - **Security:** Be cautious with storing sensitive data like cookies.
 Ensure they are stored securely and are not exposed to unauthorized users.

+## References
+- Follow th Whatsapp Automatio Report and Watsapp automation.mp3 for a detailed look into how the code work and run.